pySTEPS/pysteps/CONTRIBUTING.rst

 the **pysteps** repository.

 **IMPORTANT**
-However, for contribution requires a significant amount of work, we strongly suggest tagging the issues with the **enhancement** tag to encourage discussions.
+However, for contribution requires a significant amount of work, we strongly suggest opening a new issue with the **enhancement** or **discussion** tag to encourage discussions.
 The discussions will help clarify the best way to approach the suggested changes or raise potential concerns.

 For code contributions, collaboratos can use the usual